JS-RML/ddh_hardware/README.md

 - [Calibration Arm](stl/calibration_arm.STL) ⨉4

-<a name="prepare-mounting"></a>
-### Mounting (\*)

-The mounting coupler is designed to work with the mounts for Robhotiq 3f Adaptive robot gripper and Universal robhot UR10 (50mm PCD with 4 x M6).
-You will need to design your own coupler if you use other robot models.
+_Mounting ⃰_

+_The gripper is designed to be interchangeable with [Robotiq 3-Finger Adaptive Robot Gripper](https://robotiq.com/products/3-finger-adaptive-robot-gripper) mounted on a [Universal Robots UR10](https://www.universal-robots.com/products/ur10-robot/)  (50mm PCD with 4 ⨉ M6).
+If you have the aforementioned robots, please use their adapter plate and coupling.
+Otherwise, please go to [custom mounting](#custom-mounting) section for instructions._

 <a name="install-pyddh"></a>

 ## Install `pyddh`

 `pyddh` is the driver and utilities for this gripper.
 It will be used throughout the assembly process.
 You can get the software package from its [GitHub page](https://github.com/HKUST-RML/pyddh).